Self Publishing Revolution Review – The Good and The Bad

 Information that KDSpy doesn’t show you.

-I talk more about Amazon Searches Per Month in my KDP Rocket review article.
+I talk more about Amazon Searches Per Month in my Publisher Rocket review article

 Lesson 3: The Unimportance of Subtitles